Isaac-Fate/fourier-analysis/src/chapters/02-basic-properties-of-fourier-series.typ

   This concludes the proof.
 ]

+Now, let's consider a special case where the Cesàro sum is zero.
+The extension to the general case will then be straightforward to obtain with only a few steps.
+We will consider the series $sum_(n=1)^oo c_n$ where the index starts from $1$ instead of $0$ for ease of notation.
+This does not affect the generality of the argument.

 #lemma[
   If the series $sum_(n=1)^oo c_n$ is Cesàro summable to $0$, then it is Abel summable to $0$ as well.